-Brian will be showing recent paintings, along with sculptures by Hank Saxe and works on paper by Dora Dillistone.
+Brian is showing recent paintings, along with sculptures by Hank Saxe and works on paper by Dora Dillistone.

 Earthly Elements is the title of an exhibit featuring recent ceramic sculpture by Hank Saxe, works on paper by Dora Dillistone, and paintings by Brian Shields, at the Phillip Bareiss Gallery in El Prado, NM, from September 15 – 29, 2017.
 The public is invited to the opening reception at 4pm on Friday, September 15, 2017.
 There will be an Artists’ Talk on Sunday, September 24 at 4:30pm.